 You probably won’t be able to do threading at home, unless you have someone to teach you first.
 It’s a method used a lot in various parts of Asia, but it’s starting to grow in popularity a bit in the US as well.
 Mostly, it’s done at salons.
 With threading, hairs are removed by twisting cotton threads around them to pull the hairs out completely.
 It’s similar in effect to plucking, but doesn’t hurt as much.
 It will still give you some pain, but overall it’s more comfortable than plucking or waxing.

 I’m calling this a separate method, but really, it’s similar to waxing or plucking.
-The difference is, you will use a machine instead of a manual tool.
+The difference is you will use a machine instead of a manual tool.
 Epilators have specialized heads with small metal or rubber grips that grab and pull hairs they come in contact with.
 It’s like a mix between an electric razor and a tweezer.
-Epilators can be a bit painful, like waxing or plucking, but they’re great for large or small areas of unwanted hairs, they help you get it done quickly, and they have long-lasting results.
+Epilators can be a bit painful at first, like waxing or plucking, but they’re great for large or small areas of unwanted hairs.
+They help you get it done quickly, and they have long-lasting results.

 Top 5 Best Facial Hair Removal Products

 1 Braun Silk-Epil 9-579 Wet and Dry Cordless Hair Remover